Keyboard shortcuts

 • Successable via the retirement chain + Atlas pointers.

-• Provable-alive via Chronicle heartbeats.
+• Provable-active via Chronicle heartbeats.

 Dynamics: what happens under each failure mode